Please provide your zip code to see plans in your area.

 Individuals who are not automatically enrolled in Medicare Part A have a seven-month window of time to enroll, beginning three months prior to the month they turn 65.

 How much you pay for Medicare Part A coverage depends on your work history.
-If you or your spouse worked and paid into Medicare through payroll taxes for 10 or more years, you pay nothing each month for Part A (if you’re qualifying based on your spouse’s work record, your spouse must be at least 62 years old — if not, you have to pay for Medicare Part A even if your spouse paid payroll taxes for 10+ years).
+If you or your spouse worked and paid into Medicare through payroll taxes for at least 40 quarters (10 or more years), you pay nothing each month for Medicare Part A (if you’re qualifying based on your spouse’s work record, your spouse must be at least 62 years old — if not, you have to pay for Medicare Part A even if your spouse paid payroll taxes for 10+ years).

 There are some requirements to be aware of in terms of the length of the marriage if you’re enrolling based on your spouse’s work history.
 Also, since the Defense of Marriage Act was ruled unconstitutional in 2013, the Social Security Administration has begun processing premium-free Medicare A enrollments based on the work history of enrollees’ same-sex partners.

-If you or your spouse worked and paid into Medicare for between 7.5 and 10 years, you’ll pay $278 a month for Medicare Part A in 2023.
-If the work history was less than 7.5 years, the premium is $506 a month.
-These amounts tend to increase modestly each year.
+If you or your spouse worked and paid into Medicare for between 7.5 and 10 years, you’ll pay $278 a month for Medicare Part A in 2023 and 2024.
+If the work history was less than 7.5 years, the premium is $506 a month in 2023, and drops to $505/month in 2024.
+These amounts generally increase modestly each year, but remained flat and slightly decreased for 2024.

 If you are 65 and you or your spouse has paid Medicare taxes for at least 10 years, you don’t pay a premium for Part A.